Borderline (Madonna song): Cover versions and usage

-Jody Watley's (picture) 2006 rendition of "Borderline" was acclaimed by Entertainment Weeklys Michael Slezak.
+Duffy (left, pictured in 2009) and Jody Watley (right, pictured in 2022) are among the artists who have performed cover versions of "Borderline".

-"Borderline" has been covered by a wide range of artists across genres.
-In 2000, Canadian musician Nivek Ogre recorded an electro-industrial version for Virgin Voices: A Tribute to Madonna, Vol. 2, which AllMusic's Heather Phares criticized as having "missed the mark".
+"Borderline" has been covered and referenced in popular culture since its release.
+In 2000, Canadian musician Nivek Ogre recorded a version for Virgin Voices: A Tribute to Madonna, Vol. 2, which AllMusic's Heather Phares criticized as having "missed the mark".
 A pop punk version by American band Showoff followed in 2002 for the compilation Punk Goes Pop.
-In 2006, Jody Watley included a slowed-down, minimalist rendition on her album The Makeover, featuring piano, percussion, and synths.
-Billboard praised its "beautifully chilled-out rhythms," while Watley noted she was drawn to the song's "melancholy side".
-The Chapin Sisters contributed a version for the tribute album Through the Wilderness (2007), and Welsh singer Duffy performed it live at Radio 1's Big Weekend in 2008, later admitting she had been "terrified" to cover Madonna.
+Four years later, American singer Jody Watley included a slowed-down, minimalist interpretation of "Borderline" on her album The Makeover, featuring piano, percussion, and synthesizers.
+Explaining why she chose to cover the song, Watley said she was drawn to its "melancholy side".
+Entertainment Weekly praised the "gorgeous" rendition for stripping the song back to its essentials and highlighting the "wistful heart" of the lyrics.
+American Folk-pop duo Chapin Sisters contributed a version to the tribute album Through the Wilderness (2007), and Welsh singer Duffy performed the song live at BBC Radio 1's Big Weekend in 2008, later admitting she had been "terrified" to cover Madonna.

-The song continued to inspire diverse reinterpretations.
 In 2009, the Flaming Lips and Stardeath and White Dwarfs recorded a version for the compilation Covered, A Revolution in Sound, which Stephen Thomas Erlewine said turned the original "inside out".
-That same year, Counting Crows performed a "strangely country" version at London's Royal Albert Hall, later released digitally.
-On television, actors Cory Monteith and Lea Michele performed a mashup of "Borderline" and "Open Your Heart" (1986) in the Glee episode "The Power of Madonna" (2010).
-Australian guitarist Tommy Emmanuel and singer Amanda Shires offered a waltz-style take on Accomplice One (2018), with Rolling Stone noting it "retains little of its original feel".
-Kelly Clarkson delivered a "stirring" version on her talk show in 2021, and the Manic Street Preachers performed it at the 2022 BBC 6 music festival, later releasing a studio recording.
-The song was also referenced in Will and Grace (2017), when the character Will Truman (Eric McCormack) credited it with helping him through a breakup.
+Reviewing the album, ABC News praised the cover for making the song "fresh, new and their own" and considered it the compilation's standout track.
+That same year, Counting Crows released a live recording from London's Royal Albert Hall, which ABC News described as a "strangely country-rock" rendition that felt anticlimactic compared to the Flaming Lips' version.
+Actors Cory Monteith and Lea Michele performed a mashup of "Borderline" and "Open Your Heart" (1986) in the 2010 Glee episode "The Power of Madonna".
+Australian guitarist Tommy Emmanuel and singer Amanda Shires recorded a waltz-style rendition for Accomplice One (2018), which Rolling Stone said "retains little of its original feel".

+On January 5, 2021, Kelly Clarkson performed the song during the "Kellyoke" segment of The Kelly Clarkson Show.
+Today praised Clarkson for putting "her own stamp on the pop classic".
+The Manic Street Preachers performed the song at the 2022 BBC Radio 6 Music Festival before releasing a studio version later that year.
+In Reservoir Dogs (1992), Mr. Blue (Edward Bunker) remarks, "I like [Madonna's] early stuff.
+You know, 'Lucky Star', 'Borderline'".
+"Borderline" was also referenced in a 2017 episode of Will & Grace, in which Will Truman (Eric McCormack) credited it with helping him cope with a breakup.